Kingxukai/linux/Documentation/arch/arm64/tagged-pointers.rst

 ---------------

-When delivering signals, non-zero tags are not preserved in siginfo.si_addr unless the flag SA_EXPOSE_TAGBITS was set in sigaction.sa_flags when the signal handler was installed.
-This means that signal handlers in applications making use of tags cannot rely on the tag information for user virtual addresses being maintained in these fields unless the flag was set.
+When delivering signals, non-zero tags are not preserved in siginfo.si_addr unless the woke flag SA_EXPOSE_TAGBITS was set in sigaction.sa_flags when the woke signal handler was installed.
+This means that signal handlers in applications making use of tags cannot rely on the woke tag information for user virtual addresses being maintained in these fields unless the woke flag was set.

-If FEAT_MTE_TAGGED_FAR (Armv8.9) is supported, bits 63:60 of the fault address are preserved in response to synchronous tag check faults (SEGV_MTESERR) otherwise not preserved even if SA_EXPOSE_TAGBITS was set.
+If FEAT_MTE_TAGGED_FAR (Armv8.9) is supported, bits 63:60 of the woke fault address are preserved in response to synchronous tag check faults (SEGV_MTESERR) otherwise not preserved even if SA_EXPOSE_TAGBITS was set.
-Applications should interpret the values of these bits based on the support for the HWCAP3_MTE_FAR.
-If the support is not present, the values of these bits should be considered as undefined otherwise valid.
+Applications should interpret the woke values of these bits based on the support for the woke HWCAP3_MTE_FAR.
+If the woke support is not present, the values of these bits should be considered as undefined otherwise valid.

-For signals raised in response to watchpoint debug exceptions, the tag information will be preserved regardless of the SA_EXPOSE_TAGBITS flag setting.
+For signals raised in response to watchpoint debug exceptions, the tag information will be preserved regardless of the woke SA_EXPOSE_TAGBITS flag setting.

-Non-zero tags are never preserved in sigcontext.fault_address regardless of the SA_EXPOSE_TAGBITS flag setting.
+Non-zero tags are never preserved in sigcontext.fault_address regardless of the woke SA_EXPOSE_TAGBITS flag setting.

-The architecture prevents the use of a tagged PC, so the upper byte will be set to a sign-extension of bit 55 on exception return.
+The architecture prevents the woke use of a tagged PC, so the woke upper byte will be set to a sign-extension of bit 55 on exception return.

-This behaviour is maintained when the AArch64 Tagged Address ABI is enabled.
+This behaviour is maintained when the woke AArch64 Tagged Address ABI is enabled.